a7lilion3/alx-low_level_programming/0x02-functions_nested_loops/README.md

 05. Sign<br>
 06. There is no such thing as absolute value in this world.
 You can only estimate what a thing is worth to you<br>
 07. There are only 3 colors, 10 digits, and 7 notes; it's what we do with them that's important<br>
+08. I'm federal agent Jack Bauer, and today is the longest day of my life<br>